A B Jackson's The Voyage of St Brendan: reviews & poem features

 'In The Voyage of St Brendan AB Jackson’s witty four-line stanzas are as miraculous, inventive and swift-moving as the sea-faring saint himself and beautifully matched by Kathleen Neeley’s linocuts.' – Martina Evans, The Irish Times (Best Poetry of 2021)

 In The Voyage of St Brendan, A.B.
 Jackson tells the tale of the legendary seafaring Irish abbot.
 After burning a book of fantastical stories, Brendan is compelled to sail the ocean with a crew of six monks in a leather-skinned currach; his task, to prove the existence of wonders in the world and create a new book of marvels.

 Although the roots of this legend lie in early Irish tales and the Latin Voyage of Brendan the Abbot of the ninth century, Jackson has taken the 14th-century Middle Dutch version of Brendan’s voyage as the template for this engaging, witty and spirited interpretation, notable for its humour, inventiveness and appeal to a wide readership.
-The book is illustrated with a series of black and white linocuts by the American artist Kathleen Neeley.
+The book is illustrated with a series of linocuts by the American artist Kathleen Neeley.

 A poem and illustration from The Voyage of St Brendan is featured in Books Ireland Magazine here.

 Martina Evans chose The Voyage of St Brendan as one of her books of the year in The Irish Times of 20 November 2021.